MJoergen/ym2151_old/nexys4ddr/README.md

 This directory contains an Example Design for the YM2151 running on the Digilent Nexys4DDR board.

+This file contains an overview of the Example Design, as well as instructions for customizing.

+## Overview

-The Example Design consists of the following components
+The Example Design consists of the following components:
 * Clock and Reset generation.
 * Controller ROM with predefined commands.
-* YM2151 block.
+* YM2151 module.
 * Clock Domain Crossing.
 * Pulse Width Modulator.

-## Clock and Reset generation
+### Clock and Reset generation
 The example design makes use of two clocks:
 * The YM2151 block needs a clock of 3.579 MHz.
 * The Pulse Width Modulator needs a clock of 229 MHz.